hhromic/python-oslom-runner/README.md

 Finally, you can also pass custom OSLOM arguments (with the exception of the ```-f``` option!) after all options to the runner in the following way:

 ```
-$ ./run_oslom.py --edges myedges.tsv \
+$ oslom-runner --edges myedges.tsv \
     --output-clusters clusters.json \
     --oslom-output oslom-files \
     --oslom-exec /opt/oslom/oslom2_dir \
     -- -hr 1 -r 1
 ```

 Please note the usage of double dashes (```--```) to separate the runner's own arguments from the OSLOM native ones.
 The default arguments used for OSLOM are ```-w -r 10 -hr 10```, which sets the usage of a weighted network and 10 computation iterations for first and higher hierarchical levels respectively.
 When you pass your own OSLOM arguments, none of the default options will be used.
-You should *NEVER* give the ```-f``` option because the runner automatically fills the value for it accordingly.
+You should **NEVER** give the ```-f``` option because the runner automatically fills the value for it accordingly.